A Joint Model and Data Driven Method for Distributed Estimation: Binary Quantization Scheme

 \subsection{Sequential training method}

 For the sequential training of the probability controller DNN $G_{\Phi}$ in quantizer and estimator DNN $F_{\Psi}$ in FC, we aim to first find the optimal parameter $\Phi^{*}$ which minimizes the loss function $\mathcal{L}_{binary}^K(\Phi)$ in \eqref{loss function: 1}, and then find the optimal $\Psi^{*}$ that minimizes the loss function $\mathcal{T}_{binary}^K(\Phi^*,\Psi)$ in \eqref{loss function: 2}, under two cases that the distributions of both the desired parameter and observation noise are unknown or only the noise distribution is known.
+Besides, it is observed that the two loss functions are contingent upon the number of sensors $K$.
+Given the consideration of a practical network where the number of sensors may vary dynamically, a predetermined number of sensors is chosen during the training phase, while the efficacy of the trained model is assessed using varying sensor quantities during the testing phase.